georgestarcher/Splunk-Alert/README.md

 * That you have written your own Python class wrapping REST API calls to your IPS matching what I in this script
 * Keep in mind this won't work on it's own, it is provided as an example.
 See point above
 * It and the credentialsFromSplunk.py and targetlist.py are expected to be placed together in the $SPLUNK_HOME/bin/scripts/ folder
-* Yo have created valid credentials within a Splunk app and edited the script variables appropriately for service user account name, the realm name etc that you used
+* You have created valid credentials within a Splunk app and edited the script variables appropriately for service user account name, the realm name etc that you used
+* Use the IPS/ips.py Python example class to see how one might call a REST API for an intrusion prevention applicance to quarantine the IP addresses

 ###BOTH alert scripts